Language: EN

 Your variable is in room 0x23

-What is a pointer Advanced
+What is a Pointer Advanced

 Many languages have the concept of POINTER.
 Feared by some, loved by others, and overrated by almost everyone, the truth is that the term does not leave anyone indifferent.

-Think of a laser pointer, the one you use in a presentation with a whiteboard.
+Think of a laser pointer, the kind you use in a presentation with a whiteboard.
 What is a laser pointer?
 Something that serves to point.
 Well, the same, only this is a pointer to memory, something that points to a location in memory.